mapprotocol/docs/learn/Teachnical_Mechanism/application.md

 ## Omnichain Applications on MAP Protocol

-Dapp developers only need to deploy their dapps on MAP Relay Chain with the completed MAPO Services module, then enjoy the privilege of connecting the entire blockchain world’s liquidity.
+Dapp developers only need to deploy their dapps on MAP Relay Chain with the completed MAP Omnichain Services module, then enjoy the privilege of connecting the entire blockchain world’s liquidity.
 Developers can easily build their omnichain applications deployed on any chain in just two steps:

 1. Build inter-chain messenger using our SDK.
 2. Interact with on-chain vault and data through our API.